I’ve been specialising in women’s health for ten years.

-Since then, I have attempted four degrees, and completed one (a BSc in Chinese Medicine Acupuncture) as well as six diplomas in other therapies and specialities.
+Since then, I have completed a BSc in Chinese Medicine Acupuncture as well as six diplomas in other therapies and specialities.
 I’ve completed a year-long apprenticeship in menstruality, spent a semester in a hospital in China, been on several retreats and a whole stack of study days.

 But here’s what I feel has qualified me to help women with their womanly issues:

 - Having a crap time on the pill as a young woman with depression and low libido, thank goodness I came off it when I did.

 - Tracking my menstrual cycle since the age of twenty, and predominantly relying on it as a form of birth control (and the answer is yes, it was highly effective).

 - Suffering from (and healing) extreme menstrual pain.

 - Experiencing a partial molar pregnancy which ended as a miscarriage (and labour) in the fifteenth week of pregnancy.

 - Followed by a very happy and healthy pregnancy, and a swift homebirth.

 - Spending several years in therapy (CBT and psychotherapy) figuring out my own shit.